-Run R213 to generate a list of indivuduals enrolled to a single product, the date they enrolled, date of completion, enrollment status, and the number of days they have left to access the product (duration) based on the expiry date, if applicable.
-Note that this report shows the names of all indivuduals enrolled to the product, including archived users.
+Run R213 to generate a list of indivuduals enroled to a single product, the date they enroled, date of completion, enrolment status, and the number of days they have left to access the product (duration) based on the expiry date, if applicable.
+Note that this report shows the names of all indivuduals enroled to the product, including archived users.

 The image below is an example of R213 filtered to show two tests with ALL completion statuses selected.

 Run R219 to view user responses for each question within a defined questionnaire.
 View question responses, response values, and any comments indivuduals entered.
 The response values are also summed and averaged at the bottom of the report.
 R219 is only available as an Excel download.
 The image below shows an example of R209.
 In this example, the first question indicates 3 indivuduals' responses, the response values, and any of their comments.

 The image below is an example of R219 with comments added by the manual author.